Jones Gap State Park – Marietta, South Carolina

 The picture above was submitted by Shane Norris of Lexington, who writes, “I was backpacking along the Jones Gap Trail and decided to stop and see Jones Gap Falls.
 It had not rained much so it was not as powerful as usual but it was still a beautiful sight.
 Due to the late cold weather, the autumn leaves were all changing colors at once, and the sun was coming down through them in a beautiful manner.
 After climbing to the top of the falls I descended and snapped some quick shots before we moved on.
 It truly was a beautiful display of the natural beauty of South Carolina.”

-No guide to Jones Gap would be complete without a shot of this awesome sliding board, found on the right side of Jones Gap Road about a half-mile before you hit the entrance to the park.
-We don’t yet know who owns the slide, but it sure looks like fun to us!
+No guide to Jones Gap would be complete without a shot of this awesome sliding board, found on the right side of Jones Gap Road at the junction of Devils Fork Road about four miles before you hit the entrance to the park.
+The slide is owned by a local family and sure looks like fun to us!
 As photographer Jeff Hammond says, this slide is the “perfect way to ring in summertime!”
 (If you know anything about the slide, be sure to let us know so we can add it.)